Ralo93/CustomerAnalyticsDashboard/README.md

 # Setup

-1. Start a redis server installed and started locally
+1. Start a redis server locally
 2. Have postgre server installed locally
 3. Have rabbitmq installed and running locally
 4. Clone repository